robert17/iotf-rtd/docs/gateways/java.rst

     	}
     }

-Once the Command callback is added to the GatewayClient, the processCommand() method is invoked whenever any command is published on the subscribed criteria, The following snippet shows how to add the Gateway command call back into GatewayClient instance,
+Once the Command callback is added to the GatewayClient, the processCommand() method is invoked whenever any command is published on the subscribed criteria, The following snippet shows how to add the command call back into GatewayClient instance,

 .. code:: java

     gwClient.connect()
-    SampleGatewayCommandCallback callback = new SampleGatewayCommandCallback();
+    GatewayCommandCallback callback = new GatewayCommandCallback();
     gwClient.setCommandCallback(callback);
     //Subscribe to device connected to the Gateway gwClient.subscribeToDeviceCommands(DEVICE_TYPE, DEVICE_ID);